stoplightio/prism/packages/http/README.md

 This package provides a http client featuring the ability to:

+- mock responses based of OAS spec
-- mock requests instead of hitting the server
+- make requests to a http server
-- validate the request and the response according to an openapi spec
+- validate the request and/or the response according to the provided OAS

 The goal of this document is to provide you with some basic code examples to get you started and to cover some of the advanced scenarios.